-"Shoplifting" generally refers to the theft of merchandise from a store or place of business.
-Shoplifting is a type of larceny, which simply means taking the property of someone else without their permission, and with the intent to permanently deprive the owner of the property taken.
+Most incidents of shoplifting are much less dramatic and use no threats or force.
+Shoplifting is a type of larceny, which means taking someone else's property without their permission and with the intent to deprive the owner of the property.

 Elements of Shoplifting